taufik-nurrohman/markdown/.dev/README.md

 ### Task List

-I am against the task list feature because it promotes bad practices to abuse the form input element.
-Although from the presentation side it displays a check box interface correctly, I still believe that input elements should ideally be used inside a form element.
-There are several Unicode symbols that are more suitable and easier to read from the Markdown source like &#x2610; and &#x2612;, which means that this feature can actually be made using the existing list
+I am against the task list feature because it promotes the abuse of form input elements, which is a bad practice.
-feature:
+Although it does display a checkbox interface correctly, I still believe that input elements should be used inside a form element.
+Several Unicode symbols, such as &#x2610; and &#x2612;, are more suitable and easier to read from the Markdown source.
+This means that the task list feature can actually be made using the standard list feature:

 ~~~ md
 - ☒ asdf